Jérôme David: Second French Empire

-Whenen he was reappointed Vice-President in June 1869, this was seen as a promise to the reactionary party, and President Eugène Schneider submitted his resignation.
-Schneider agreed to remain only at the personal request of the emperor.
+In 1854, David was elected Mayor of Langon and general councilor of the Gironde for the canton of Saint-Symphorien.
+He ran for election to the legislature for the 3rd constituency of Gironde on 22 June 1857 but was defeated.
+He ran again on 1 May 1859, for the 4th constituency of Gironde, La Réole, and was elected.
+He would be reelected to his seat in 1863.

 David was made a Commander of the Legion of Honor in August 1864 and Grand Officer on 19 June 1869.
 David was reelected for the 6th constituency of Gironde on 24 May 1869.

+David sat with the dynastic majority, where he distinguished himself as an outspoken conservative and Bonapartist in debates.
+He spoke in favour of free trade on the eve of the Treaty of Commerce with England.

+The Emperor Napoleon III appointed David Vice-President of the Corps législatif for the sessions of 1867, 1868 and 1869.
+When he was reappointed Vice-President in June 1869, this was seen as a promise to the reactionary party, and President Eugène Schneider submitted his resignation.
+Schneider agreed to remain only at the personal request of the emperor.

-He opposed the ministry of Émile Ollivier.
+David opposed the ministry of Émile Ollivier.

 He spoke against the Hohenzolern candidacy for the Spanish throne, and was one of the strongest supporters of the declaration of war against Prussia in 1870.
 After the Ollivier cabinet fell on 10 August 1870, he was made Minister of Public Works in the Palikao cabinet.

 David announced the defeat at the Battle of Sedan to the Senate, and declared "Paris will not capitulate, and, if necessary, we will be buried under its ruins."
 The next day, on 4 September 1870, he returned to private life.